Make Your Next Trip Extraordinary

 In Seville: Bodeguita Morales.
 This tapas bar has been around for over a century, with the atmosphere to prove it.
 Spinach and garbanzo beans are a typical Spanish dish, but the generous dose of cumin in their version gives it a North African flavor.

-In Málaga: Have some tapas at the new Antonio Banderas-owned restaurant Barra de Doña Inés: good-quality food and cocktails, and splendid service.
+In Málaga: Have some tapas at the Antonio Banderas-owned restaurant Barra de Doña Inés: good-quality food and cocktails, and splendid service.

 Many restaurants in Andalusia have terraces; thanks to the mild climate, it’s possible to sit outside well into November.